Excessive debt? Take this quiz to find the best solution for you.

 Credit card companies expect to be paid.

-If they can’t collect their money on a voluntary basis, credit card companies DO file lawsuits.
+If they can’t collect their money on a voluntary basis, credit card companies do file lawsuits.

 Today I’ll explain how the debt collection process works so you’re not blind-sided if you encounter financial hardship.